 Why is my marginal rate so high in Ireland?

 Because USC and PRSI stack on top of income tax.
-Above €70,044 the combined marginal rate is about 52% — see how much tax you pay at every salary for the full breakdown.
+Above roughly €70,044 the combined marginal rate reaches 52%.
+See how much tax you pay at every salary for the full Irish breakdown.

 Are these figures exact?

 The Irish figures are computed live by our engine at 2026 rates.
-The UK figures use 2025/26 income tax and National Insurance for a single employee, before student loans, pensions or other adjustments.
+The UK figures use the UK's 2025/26 income tax and employee National Insurance rules for a single employee, before pension contributions, student loan repayments or other adjustments.
+The two sides are also two different tax years, which is a real limit of this comparison, not a rounding issue.